noaa-pifsc/Centralized-Cruise-Database/CRDMA/docs/Cruise Data Management Application - Testing Documentation.md

         -   Update user group to [assign the CCD WRITE role](#ccd-write) and then load the page (ok - active form)
         -   Update user group to [assign the CCD ADMIN role](#ccd-admin) and then load the page (ok - active form)
     -   Confirmed authorized users can insert/update/delete records
+				-   Create
+						-   Logout in new browser tab and click Save button (generic popup error)
+						-   Update user group to [remove all permissions](#appendix) and click the Create/Create Another/Apply Changes button (error - not authorized)
+						-   Update user group to [assign the CCD READ role](#ccd-read) and then click the Create/Create Another/Apply Changes button (error - not authorized)
+						-   Update user group to [assign the CCD WRITE role](#ccd-write) and then click the Create/Create Another/Apply Changes button (ok)
+						-   Update user group to [assign the CCD ADMIN role](#ccd-admin) and then click the Create/Create Another/Apply Changes button (ok)
+				-   Create Another
+						-   Logout in new browser tab and click Save button (generic popup error)
+						-   Update user group to [remove all permissions](#appendix) and click the Create/Create Another/Apply Changes button (error - not authorized)
+						-   Update user group to [assign the CCD READ role](#ccd-read) and then click the Create/Create Another/Apply Changes button (error - not authorized)
+						-   Update user group to [assign the CCD WRITE role](#ccd-write) and then click the Create/Create Another/Apply Changes button (ok)
+						-   Update user group to [assign the CCD ADMIN role](#ccd-admin) and then click the Create/Create Another/Apply Changes button (ok)
+				-   Update
-        -   Logout in new browser tab and click Save button (session has expired error)
+						-   Logout in new browser tab and click Save button (generic popup error)
 						-   Update user group to [remove all permissions](#appendix) and click the Create/Create Another/Apply Changes button (error - not authorized)
 						-   Update user group to [assign the CCD READ role](#ccd-read) and then click the Create/Create Another/Apply Changes button (error - not authorized)
 						-   Update user group to [assign the CCD WRITE role](#ccd-write) and then click the Create/Create Another/Apply Changes button (ok)
 						-   Update user group to [assign the CCD ADMIN role](#ccd-admin) and then click the Create/Create Another/Apply Changes button (ok)
     -   Invalid Page Arguments:
         -   Confirm the page displays a "You have reached this page incorrectly" when the P230_CRUISE_LEG_ID, or P230_CRUISE_LEG_ID_COPY parameters are invalid (not a cruise_leg_ID for an existing cruise leg record)
             -   This can be accomplished by opening the View/Edit Cruise Leg page with the Create Leg, Update Cruise Leg, and Copy Cruise Leg buttons and then deleting/reloading cruise/cruise leg data (e.g. execute [execute_all_CRDMA_test_scripts.sql](./test_cases/SQL/execute_all_CRDMA_test_scripts.sql))